randallsquared/uhfs/index.md

 The CURIE definition object at `uhf` may well have CURIEs defined that are not UHF, and not intended to define keys, since some values can also be CURIEs in some form.
 This may seem ambiguous at first, but remember that the document producer does not need to discover what CURIEs they are using, and the document consumer only needs to match prefix URIs against local capabilities for keys they actually find: no one is ever in a position of having to distinguish UHF format CURIEs from other CURIEs.

 Some last details about CURIEs: they can have surrounding square brackets (called SafeCURIEs, since you can use them in a place that might have a URI), and the prefix part is optional.
 If the prefix part is missing, the colon is optional.
 A missing prefix is considered to use the "default" prefix.
 A format can define a default prefix, or a mechanism for determining that default prefix.
 UHF takes this option: the default prefix is the one that has a value of `http://uhfs.org/uhf`, right now.
-There are some other details about versioning, but they won't matter until the specification is official and there's been a change to it.
+There are some other details about versioning, but they won't matter until the specification is complete and there's been a change to it.

 In